darthlothins/ab-testing-analysis/README.md

-# ab-testing-analysis
+# A/B Testing Analysis

- An analysis of some sample A/B Testing results provided by Sergei Logvinov on Kaggle.
+ An analysis of some sample A/B Testing results provided by [Sergei Logvinov](https://www.kaggle.com/sergylog) on Kaggle.